felippe-regazio/plume-css/README.md

 # Getting Started

-Plume is completly scoped, so you must add the `plume` class on a wrapper div to apply local styles, or must add it on the `body` tag to apply the styles on the entire page.
+Since Plume is scoped, after installing it, you must add the `plume` class on a wrapper div to apply local styles, or add it on the `body` tag to style the entire page.
 You can also add the `pm-container` class to have a containerized wrapper.

 ```html
   <div class="plume">